-The 2021 Credit Agreement contains representations and warranties, and affirmative and negative covenants, customary for a financing of this type.
-The Company was in compliance with all affirmative and negative covenants during the year ended December 31, 2021.
-The terms of the 2021 Credit Agreement include a financial covenant, which requires that, at the end of each fiscal quarter (commencing with the fiscal quarter ending March 31, 2022), if the aggregate amount of borrowings under the 2021 Revolving Credit Facility exceeds 35% of the aggregate commitments of the 2021 Revolving Credit Facility, the Company's first-lien leverage ratio cannot exceed 6.25 to 1.00.
-As of December 31, 2021, the Company was not subject to the financial covenant.
+In addition, beginning with the three months ended March 31, 2022, the terms of the 2021 Credit Agreement include a financial covenant which requires that, at the end of each fiscal quarter, if the aggregate amount of borrowings under the 2021 Revolving Credit Facility exceeds 35% of the aggregate commitments, the Company's leverage ratio cannot exceed 6.25 to 1.00.
+As of March 31, 2022, the Company was not subject to the financial covenant.